 Vatican City is the smallest independently recognized state in the world It is a walled enclave located within Rome, the capital city of Italy.
-As one of the major tourist destinations in Italy, there are over 4 million tourists who travel to Vatican City annually.
+As one of the biggest tourist destinations in Italy, there are over 4 million tourists who travel to Vatican City annually.
 The entire area measures only at 44 hectares and has a population count of 842.
 The Bishop of Rome – the Pope – is the ecclesiastical and sacerdotal-monarchial leader of the Vatican.

 The Vatican is the main episcopal see of the Roman Catholic religion, which has over 1.2 billion adherents worldwide.
 The Vatican City, however, did not come into existence until during 1929.
 Despite being a small state, there are several notable attractions within the walled enclave itself such as St. Peter’s Basilica, the Vatican Museums, and the Sistine Chapel.

-The economy of Vatican City is obtained through sales of postage stamps and mementos from tourists, sale of publications, and fees gathered from the museum.
+The economy of Vatican City is obtained through sales of postage stamps and mementos from tourists, the sale of publications, and fees gathered from the museum.
 The Vatican is a UNESCO world heritage site for its cultural importance.

 Official Language: Italian and Latin are the official languages of the Vatican City.